 I took a classic chocolate chip cookie recipe and swapped it out with some plant-based ingredients.

 There are no eggs or butter in this recipe yet it still tastes great.
 Instead of butter, I use organic palm shortening by Nutiva, which is made of organic palm fruit oil, organic unrefined virgin coconut oil, and organic unrefined red palm oil.
 I substitute the eggs with one flax egg.
-To make a flax egg, simply stir 1 tablespoon of flaxseed meal with 3 tablespoons of water.
+To make a flax egg, simply stir 1 tablespoon of ground flaxseeds with 3 tablespoons of water.
 Let it sit for a few minutes to thicken.

 Swap out the refined sugar for coconut sugar, which has a lower glycemic index (GI) ranking than cane sugar as well as a small amount of minerals like zinc, iron, calcium, and potassium.
 Or if you can't find coconut sugar you can use raw cane sugar instead.